tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 ### Yeah, yeah, I'm late.

 With the weird TI format this year I couldn't decide when to release this article.
-I love procrastinating nearly as much as I love clout, but I had to study all these teams anyway, so let's get started.
+I was originally going to finish it once my part of the broadcast began with playoffs, but I'm a sucker for traditions, so let's get started.

 ---